Prednisone

 Changes in behaviour and mood

-Prednisone, especially in high doses, can cause changes in personality, behaviour and mood, such as:
+Prednisone, especially in high doses, can cause changes in personality, behaviour and mood, including:

 • irritability, agitation and restlessness